 repellents in DEET.

 early November.
-It's only the female trees that bear the
+Only the female trees bear the

 "brain-looking fruits" known as hedgeapples or